 Marijuana laws have been debated, revised, and reviewed throughout the country in recent years.
 With debate surrounding the legality of cannabis use and possession, the laws are under scrutiny and may be changed in the near future.
 In Texas, however, the charges involving marijuana crimes still carry heavy penalties that can affect many aspect of the offender's future.

 Almost half of the drug arrests in Texas in 2012 were for marijuana offenses, suggesting a shift in the public's perception of the drug.
 Despite the rise in public approval of legalizing the drug, Texas law still bans all use of the drug.
 The consequences of a cannabis charge can seem overwhelming, but an attorney can fight to defend you from the effects of this allegation.

-Austin Marijuana Defense Lawyer
+Marijuana Defense Lawyer in Austin, TX

 If you're facing the serious consequences of a marijuana offense in Austin or the surrounding areas, The Law Office of Kevin Bennett can aggressively fight on your behalf.
 Kevin Bennett is a drug defense lawyer who has represented hundreds of clients facing crimes related to marijuana and other drugs.

 Kevin Bennett knows exactly what you're up against and understands that a proactive defense can mean the difference in years in prison or returning to your daily life.
 He limits his caseload so every client can be assured he or she will receive an unparalleled level of personal attention.

 Call (512) 476-4626 to schedule your free consultation today.
 We can analyze the details of your case with you and help you to choose the best option for your defense.
 We are not afraid to take on a challenge, and we can put your mind at ease as you begin the strenuous process of fighting a criminal charge.
 We proudly represent Texans in cities such as Austin, Lakeway, Tarrytown, Rollingwood, West Lake Hills and other areas in Travis County.